Generic Name: fentanyl (buccal/sublingual) (FEN tan il BUK al / sub LIN gwal)

 You must wait at least 2 hours after your last dose of Abstral before you can treat a new pain episode.
 You must wait at least 4 hours after your last dose of Fentora or Subsys before you can treat a new pain episode.

 Call your doctor if you have breakthrough pain more than 4 times in one day while using this medicine.
 Do not treat more than 4 pain episodes per day with this medicine.

 Do not stop using fentanyl suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using fentanyl.

 Never crush or break a fentanyl pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of fentanyl and similar prescription drugs.

 Keep this medicine out of the reach of children or pets.
 The amount of fentanyl in each buccal or sublingual product can be fatal to a child or pet who accidentally sucks on or swallows it.
 Seek emergency medical attention if this happens.

 Carefully follow disposal instructions when this medicine is no longer needed.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, throw away any unused fentanyl tablets by removing them from the blister pack and flushing them down a toilet.
 Dispose of used sublingual spray units in the disposal bags provided with the medicine.
 Empty any unused spray units into the disposal bottle provided.

 Since fentanyl is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?